 My love affair with China began in 2009 when I came to the country for the first time as a wide-eyed twenty something.
-That first spell of teaching in Beijing, along with two extended spells of cross-country trips, stand among my best travel memories.
+That first spell of teaching in Beijing, along with extended spells of cross-country trips, stand among my best travel memories.

 I ended up doing two years in the Chinese capital.
-Let’s make no bones about it, living and working in China was one of the toughest, most challenging experiences of my life.
-Furthermore, I’d say you haven’t really understood the term culture shock until you come here.
+Let’s make no bones about it, living and working in China was one of the most challenging experiences of my life.
+In fact, I’d say you haven’t fully understood the term culture shock until you come here.

 I’ve also penned a series of short stories about my first Chinese adventure: